digitalfabrik/integreat-app/native/docs/windows-setup.md

 # Windows Setup

-Since we noticed some issues with the usage of windows which can be happened, here a small setup guide
+Since we noticed some issues with the usage of windows which can be happened, here a small setup guide.

+*Note: This guide may be outdated.
+You may want to use the [Windows Subsystem for Linux](../../docs/wsl-setup.md) instead.*

 ## Setup of Development Tools